Virtual Gel — Restriction Digest Simulator

 How are the band positions determined?

-Fragment sizes come from the recognition sites of the enzymes you pick.
-Each band is placed by a log-size migration model relative to the selected ladder — larger fragments migrate less.
-It's a prediction; real migration also depends on gel percentage, voltage and DNA conformation.
+Fragment sizes come from the recognition sites of the enzymes you select.
+Each band is placed by a log-size migration model spanning your fragments and the ladder you picked (1 kb, 1 kb Plus or 100 bp), so larger fragments migrate less.
+It is a prediction; real migration also depends on gel percentage, voltage and DNA conformation.

 Does it handle double digests and circular plasmids?

 Yes.
-Select multiple enzymes for a double (or triple) digest, and toggle circular for a plasmid — fragments are computed around the circle.
+Check multiple enzymes for a double (or triple) digest, and toggle Circular for a plasmid — fragments are computed around the circle, correctly handling a recognition site that spans the origin.
 Uncut circular DNA runs as a single band.

 Can I export the gel image?